 3.1 There can be significant costs incurred in investigations, in one local authority the costs of investigation in twelve months amounted to £65,000.00.
 In a review of other complaints from other authorities the cost of investigating one complaint was £15,780.
 This complaint was in relation to inappropriate comments.
 At another council the cost of investigating 3 allegations was £16,000.
-One of the reasons for using external consultants to investigate complaints was due to reasons of impartiality in that there was no risk an officer would feel compromised in investigating a councillor with whom they have regular contact.
-This would also reduce the risk of allegations of political impartiality.
-To date Walsall have not appointed any external investigators under the current standards regime.
+One of the reasons for using external consultants to investigate complaints were due to reasons of impartiality in that this would reduce the risk an officer feeling compromised in investigating a councillor with whom they have regular contact, and any allegations of partiality or bias.
+Walsall recently appointed an external investigators under the current standards regime to investigate a complaint.